Fu Youde

-Fu Youde (1327 – 20 December 1394) was a prominent Chinese military leader and one of the top generals under the Hongwu Emperor, the first emperor of the Ming dynasty.
-He played a crucial role in the Red Turban Rebellion, which resulted in the expulsion of the Mongol-led Yuan dynasty from China.
-Initially, he fought in different armies before joining the Hongwu Emperor in 1361.
-He served in the Emperor's army and led the successful conquest of Sichuan in 1371.
-Ten years later, he also led the conquest of Yunnan for his emperor.
+Fu Youde (died 20 December 1394) was a Chinese military general of the Ming dynasty.
+He played a crucial role in the Red Turban Rebellions, which resulted in the collapse of the Yuan dynasty.
+Initially, he fought in different armies before joining the forces of Zhu Yuanzhang (the future Hongwu Emperor) in 1361.
+After the establishment of the Ming dynasty, Fu led the successful conquests of Sichuan in 1371 and Yunnan in 1381.
 Throughout his career, he alternated between serving on the northern border and in Yunnan.